wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-size-limit-tyk-classic.md

 You can use the API Designer in the Tyk Dashboard to configure a request size limit for your Tyk Classic API by following these steps.

 #### Step 1: Add an endpoint for the path and select the plugin

-From the **Endpoint Designer** add an endpoint that matches the path for which you want to trigger the virtual endpoint.
+From the **Endpoint Designer** add an endpoint that matches the path for which you want to limit the size of requests.
 Select the **Request size limit** plugin.

 {{< img src="/img/2.10/request_size_limit.png" alt="Select middleware" >}}

 #### Step 2: Configure the middleware

 Set the request size limit, in bytes.

 {{< img src="/img/2.10/request_size_settings.png" alt="Configure limit" >}}

 #### Step 3: Save the API

-Use the *save* or *create* buttons to save the changes and activate the Virtual Endpoint middleware.
+Use the *save* or *create* buttons to save the changes and activate the middleware.

 {{< note success >}}
 **Note**